Chambers brothers (pastoralists): Barker & Chambers

 John Barker and Catherine, Hugh Chambers and Agnes, formed the company Barker and Chambers, with major property investments "Comongin Holdings" in Queensland, later became McLean & Barker & Co.

 They ran the "horse bazaar" on Sturt Street, Adelaide, also on Grenfell Street and Gay's Arcade, which in November 1884 was destroyed by fire and rebuilt as part of Adelaide Arcade.

 When cattle dealer Edward Meade Bagot (1822 – 27 July 1886) (founder of Bagot, Shakes and Lewis), disappeared in 1886, John Barker organised the search party.

 Recognition

 Chambers Creek and Chambers Hill (in the Adelaide Hills) were named for James Chambers.

-Chambers Pillar, River Chambers and Chambers Range in Central Australia were named for him by Stuart.
+Chambers Pillar, River Chambers, and Chambers Range in Central Australia were named for James by Stuart.
+Chambers Creek in the Hundred of Noarlunga, and Mount Chambers Gorge near Lake Frome were named after James and John.